sisl/astra-rl/docs/tutorials/quick_start_training.md

 problem = HFASTProblem("meta-llama/Llama-3.1-8B", "meta-llama/Llama-3.1-8B", "meta-llama/Llama-3.1-8B", DetoxifyModerator(), DEVICE)
 ```

 Need a custom model or rollout step logic?
-See [customize_training/problems](customize_training/problems.md)
+See the [Problem Customization](customizing_training/problems.md) guide.
 Want to use a custom moderator?
-See [customize_training/moderators](customize_training/moderators.md)
+See the [Moderator Customization](customizing_training/moderators.md) guide.

 ---